Educational Opportunity Program

 The Childcare Assistance Program (CAP) is designed to assist students with primary parenting responsibilities, helping them manage and integrate the demands of being both student and parent.
 CAP provides a variety of services, including childcare subsidies, family activities, individual academic and personal counseling, parenting resources, textbook subsidies, weekly peer support group meetings, and an overnight, weekend-long, career-focused retreat.

 Veterans and Selective Service

-FIT has been accorded recognition as a school of higher learning by the Department of Veterans Affairs.
+FIT has been accorded recognition as a school of higher learning by the U.S. Department of Veterans Affairs.
 Prospective students should obtain their VA papers as far in advance of registration as possible.
-Those seeking readmission to the college from the armed forces who have been admitted to the college for a date of entry prior to formal separation should notify the Admissions Office immediately following receipt of acceptance to facilitate processing of early separation procedures.
+Those seeking readmission to the college from the armed forces who have been admitted to the college for date of entry prior to formal separation should notify the Admissions Office immediately following receipt of acceptance to facilitate the processing of early separation procedures.